-LALT presented its first seven productions during the war, including Arsenic and Old Lace which featured Director Robert Oppenheimer in a non-speaking role.
-After the war, from 1946 to 1973, we continued regular theatrical productions utilizing a number of venues including the Civic (now Duane Smith) Auditorium, Fuller Lodge, the Don Juan Playhouse, and various gyms and churches.
-During this 26 year period we presented over 125 local productions.
+The Little Theatre presented its first seven productions during the war, including Arsenic and Old Lace which featured Director Robert Oppenheimer in a non-speaking role.
+After the war, from 1946 to 1973, the Little Theatre was a nomadic troupe, performing regularly in area venues, including the Civic (now Duane Smith) Auditorium, Fuller Lodge, the Don Juan Playhouse, and various gyms and churches.
+During this 26 year period over 125 local productions were presented.

-In 1971 Los Alamos County planned to tear down the old East Mess Hall.
+In 1971 Los Alamos County planned to tear down the old East Cafeteria.
 The building had been constructed during the Manhattan Project and then converted to a recreation hall after the war.
-LALT recognized the possibility of converting the building into a small theater and proposed that it be allowed to recycle the building for that purpose.
-After much discussion the County Council decided not only to allow us the use of the building, but to also provide the $6,000 that had been allocated for demolition as a credit for building materials.
+The Little Theatre recognized the possibility of converting the building into a small theater and proposed that it be allowed to recycle the building for that purpose.
+After much discussion the County Council decided not only to allow the Little Theatre the use of the building, but to also provide the $6,000 that had been allocated for demolition as a credit for building materials.

 An agreement was put in place and after an extensive renovation effort, the Performing Arts Center opened in January 1973 with a production of the melodrama Ten Nights in a Barroom.
 Since then the Little Theatre, has presented over 230 productions in this venue, ranging from the seriously dramatic to uproarious comedy.
 A complete list of productions over the past 75 years can be found on this website.

 Los Alamos Little Theatre, as we are incorporated, continues to operate and manage the Performing Arts Center on behalf of Los Alamos County on a completely volunteer basis, garnering thousands of volunteer hours per year.